The crucial steps for Network Monitoring and Analysis

 A computer network consists of many different components.
 Its goal is to transmit data and information of any kind between the terminals in a reliable manner.
 To this end, it must be ensured that the transmission of this information works smoothly even when using different protocols and operating systems (Linux, Unix, Windows, Apple, Samsung, etc.)

 With so many network devices and dependencies, it is not possible to guarantee 100% uptime for the infrastructure.
 In particular, the question arises as to how performance can be measured uniformly.
 If a user is affected by a shortage or a fault in the network, the symptoms may be objective, but the perceptions are clearly subjective.

 SPAN ports or capturing the data directly on the client/server can only serve for temporary purposes and is not suitable as a permanent measure.
 SPAN ports have technical limitations which do not allow for a reliable diagnosis.
 For example SPAN ports do not copy Layer 1 & 2 errors and are limited in power or bandwidth, VLAN information is discarded, and many other factors required for measurement purposes, will be lost by mirroring on the switch.

-A network tap, once installed in the correct position, provides the necessary data in a short time and without great technical effort.
-You can determine the measuring points yourself through the installation of the taps and so you have the ability to analyse the data flexibly and independently of your desired position.
-So you could, for example, operate a much more detailed analysis by installing multiple taps and optimizing the measurement result.
+A Network TAP, once installed in the correct position, provides the necessary data in a short time and without great technical effort.
+You can determine the measuring points yourself through the installation of the TAPs and so you have the ability to analyse the data flexibly and independently of your desired position.
+So you could, for example, operate a much more detailed analysis by installing multiple TAPs and optimizing the measurement result.

-Our Motto For a Healthy Network: Monitoring – Capturing – Analysis – Diagnostics – Optimization
+Our motto for a healthy Network: Monitoring > Capturing > Analysis > Diagnostics > Optimization